 Please spend some time today, whether you are Canadian or American, to remember our veterans and currently serving members.
 Honor their courage, service and sacrifices that have kept us strong, proud and free.

-Hubby and I will be thinking of our son, who is a veteran of two tours in Afghanistan, and our daughter-in-law who stands proudly at his side.
-Today our son dons his dress uniform and attends services with his wife and children, which is followed up with a visit to the legion remembering and celebrating the friends he lost.
+Hubby and I will be thinking of our son, who is a veteran of two combat tours in Afghanistan, and our daughter-in-law who stands proudly at his side.
+Today our son attends services with his wife and children, which is followed up with a visit to the legion remembering and celebrating the friends he lost.
 Our daughter-in-law drops off their two children with her mother after the ceremony and then also heads to the legion to ensure our son gets home safely … I love her for that!

 Some people wonder … if they have made a difference in the lives of others….
 A soldier never has to!